reyya20/INSTAfit/README.md

 *Download XAMPP CONTROL PANEL https://www.apachefriends.org/

-*WE ARE GOING WORK ON APACHE AND MYSQL
+*WE ARE GOING TO WORK ON APACHE AND MYSQL

 *REMEBER TO ADD course_db to MYSQL(import database)